Hilaria Baldwin Gets Beach Workout In, Looks Slim One Month Post-Pregnancy

 In May, Hilaria and Alec Baldwin welcomed their son Romeo into their sweet family going from a family of five to six in an instant.
 It’s hard to believe this fit and trim mom has four children under the age of five.
 She’s been busy with keeping fit and raising her little ones, and her helpful instructions on her core workout sets may help others who may or may not be new mothers get in a bit of quick ab work too.
 Sometimes even bouts of short workouts fit in wherever they can make a big difference in fitness.

-Although some of her commenters were quick to say rude things about her taking a brief few seconds on the beach to focus on herself the vast majority praised her for finding time to work in some fitness and setting an excellent example for her children who clearly played safely right next to her during the brief ab sets.
+Although some of her commenters were quick to say rude things about her taking a brief few seconds on the beach to focus on herself, the vast majority praised her for finding time to work in some fitness and setting an excellent example for her children who clearly played safely right next to her during the brief ab sets.